ahaldane/Mi3-GPU/UserGuide.md

 The mode is given as first argument to `Mi3.py`.
 To see further options for each mode, use the `-h` option:

-    ./Mi3.py infer -h
+    Mi3.py infer -h

-A number of additional helper scripts are available in the `utils` directory which are used for pre- and post- processing of MSAs and Potts model files.
+A number of additional helper scripts are available which are used for pre- and post- processing of MSAs and Potts model files, which are:

-The main ones are:
+ * `getMarginals.py` : Compute univariate/bivariate residue frequencies for an MSA (with optional weights)

- * `changeGauge.py` : Transform a Potts model between different gauges.
+ * `pseudocount.py` : Apply pseudocounts to a bivariate marginal file
  * `phyloWeights.py` : Compute phylogenetic weights for an MSA using a standard downweighting strategy
- * `pseudocount.py` : Apply pseudocounts to a bivariate marginal file
- * `pre_regularize.py` : Apply a regularization pseudocount to a bivariate marginal file
- * `getMarginals.py` : Compute residue frequencies for an MSA (with optional weights)
  * `getSeqEnergies.py` : Compute Potts energies for sequences in an MSA
+ * `changeGauge.py` : Transform a Potts model between different gauges.
+ * `getXij.py` : Compute covariance energy X for an inferred model
  * `exploreParam.py` : Visualize the Potts model
  * `alphabet_reduction.py` : Find reduction from 21 letters to fewer for and MSA.
  * `apply_alphamap.py` : Given an alphabet mapping, convert an MSA to the reduced alphabet.
+ * `pre_regularize.py` : Apply a regularization pseudocount to a bivariate marginal file

 Most of these scripts expect files in the formats described further below.
-An example of typical usage of these preprocessing scripts to prepare a protein-family MSA from pfam for analysis is given in the file `example/SH3_preprocess/pre_process.sh`.
+An example of typical usage of these preprocessing scripts to prepare a protein-family MSA from pfam for analysis is described further below in "Preprocessing example" and in the script `example/SH3_preprocess/pre_process.sh`.

+Additionally, in your own python scripts you can use much of the Mi3-GPU functionality by importing the `mi3gpu` module, in particular the submodules in `mi3gpu.utils`.

 Tutorial
 --------